MananKGarg/Vocab/README.md

 # Vocab

-1. **Self-Effacing** - having or showing tendency to make oneself modestly or shyly inconspicuous
+1. **Self-Effacing** - having or showing tendency to make oneself modestly or shyly inconspicuous.
 2. **Reformist** - Someone who supports gradual reform rather than abolition or revolution
 3. **Populist** - a person, especially a politician, who strives to appeal to ordinary people who feel that their concerns are disregarded by established elite groups
 4. **Exchequer** - National or Royal Treasury.
 Govt funds